Canada’s Stock Exchanges

 Toronto Venture Exchange – TSXV

+The TSXV is one of Canada’s markets for venture issuers that are looking to grow relatively early-stage companies by accessing the public capital markets.
 The Toronto Venture Exchange was created in Canada on November 29, 1999 as a result of an agreement among the Toronto, Vancouver, Alberta, Winnipeg, and Montreal exchanges.
 However, this was for the purpose to restructure the Canadian capital markets along the lines of market specialization.

 Furthermore, the Winnipeg Stock Exchange and the small-cap portion of the equities market of the Montreal Exchange merged into what was ultimately the Toronto Venture Exchange under the umbrella of the TMX Group.
+Many of the issuers are early-stage resource exploration companies.
+However, the exchange also began to include other more innovative industries and high technology initiatives.
+The TSXV has over 1,650 corporate listings.
+Learn more about the Toronto Venture Exchange – TSXV

 Canadian Securities Exchange – CSE

 The Canadian Securities Exchange is home to more than 600 uniquely listed issues covering a broad range of industry sectors.
+The exchange provides trade execution, smart routing, risk management, compliance, and market information services for Canadian listed instruments.

 Recognized as an exchange by the Ontario Securities Commission in 2004, the CSE enables a cost-efficient capital formation process for public companies.
 It is accomplished through a streamlined approach to company regulation.
 As a result, this approach emphasizes disclosure and the provision of efficient secondary market trading services for investors.
+In addition, CSE provides additional access for the trading of TSX and TSXV securities.
+Learn more about the Canadian Securities Exchange – CSE

-Alternative Trading Systems (“ATS’”) and other Exchanges
+Alternative Trading Systems (“ATSs”) and Other Exchanges

-Equity ATS’
+Equity ATSs

 Liquidnet Canada